The author is a guitarist and bassist with over 35 years of experience as a musician.

 Notice while watching:

 - Listen to how all three guitars and the bass come together as one for the verse sections of the song.
-This chugging “wall of sound” is a hallmark of many metal and rock bands, and a reason it’s a great idea to have more than one guitar in a band.
+This chugging “wall of sound” is a hallmark of many metal and rock bands and a reason it’s a great idea to have more than one guitar in a band.

 - Iron Maiden is known as a highly instrumental band, and many people consider them the forefathers of progressive metal.
 They often have long sections of music without vocals (starting about 2:57).

 - Pay attention to the harmonies (4:16) where all three guitars work together.
-The guitar players’ abilities to harmonize while the bass holds down the rhythm gives this band a huge amount of creative flexibility.
+The guitar players’ abilities to harmonize while the bass holds down the rhythm give this band a huge amount of creative flexibility.

 - Notice that Smith and Murray both play solos.
-Gers is more than capable as well, and does in other songs.
-With three talents like this it opens up a lot of musical options.
+Gers is more than capable as well, and he does in other songs.
+With three talents like this, it opens up a lot of musical options.
 This is yet another reason you want to be good at both lead and rhythm playing.